Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Powell ‘s brows beetled behind his visor as he watched Regaari’s tablet.
 The virus was working perfectly: Thanks to it, the Fleet Intelligence Center on HMS *Myrmidon* would now be milling the gateway stations’ logs, sensor readings and comms through their *massive* supercomputing resources.

-Moments later, the results---and the answers---started to come in, plucked and prioritized right from the local out-system comm channels.
+Moments later, the results - and the answers - started to come in, plucked and prioritized right from the local out-system comm channels.

 Distress calls.